 Versatility

-We tried these different models on steep single-pitch sport routes, long vertical climbs, and single and multi-pitch traditional routes.
+We wore these models on steep single-pitch sport routes, long vertical climbs, single-pitch traditional routes, and multi-pitch objectives in the alpine.
 Then we rated them based on the number of disciplines that they would be useful for.
-Some harnesses receive a low score for versatility as they work best in the gym and not for much else, but if you only need a harness for one particular application, this metric may not be so important to you.
+Some harnesses receive a low score for versatility as they work best in the gym and not for much else.
+In contrast, others have a plethora of features that make them great on any imaginable climb, but they are overkill for those who stick mainly to one particular application, like gym or sport routes.

 Adjustability